Import an API version

 Overview

-This API imports an API version from one Control plane/Org to another using a public API.
-Alternatively, you can also update the accounts used and add expressions to the API version while importing.
+This API imports an API version from one control plane/Org to another using a public API.
+Alternatively, while importing you can update the accounts used and add expressions to the API version.

 Prerequisites